asreview/asreview/docs/source/10minutes_asreview.rst

 .. code:: bash

-	asreview oracle example_file.csv --log_file myreview.h5
+	asreview oracle example_file.csv --state_file myreview.h5

-The log file ``myreview.h5`` stores the details of your systematic review;
-your review choices, model parameters, model predictions and more.
+The state of the review is stored in the file ``myreview.h5``.
+This includes your review choices, model parameters, model predictions and more.

 In case this command returns ` Unknown command “asreview” on command line or terminal`, please consult `the FAQ <faq.html>`__ to solve the issue.